 "geographic information systems" A Dictionary of Geography.
 Susan Mayhew.
 Oxford University Press 2009 Oxford Reference Online.
 Oxford University Press.
 Dartmouth College.
 2 December 2011 <http://www.oxfordreference.com/views/ENTRY.html?subview=Main&entry=t15.e1356>

 Alert Services let you get Table of Contents (TOC) from many different journal titles without having to search each one individually.
 If we have a subscription, you can also get the full text of an article.

-Want an easy way to keep up with the journal literature for GIS?
+Want an easy way to keep up with the journal literature for Cartography or GIS?
 And do you use a mobile device?
-You can install the BrowZine app and create a custom Bookshelf of your favorite GIS journal titles.
+You can install the BrowZine app and create a custom Bookshelf of your favorite journal titles.
 Then you will get the Table of Contents (ToCs) of your favorite journals automatically delivered to you when they become available.
 Once you have the ToC's you can download and read the articles you want.

 You can get the app from the App Store or Google Play.

 Don't own or use a mobile device?
 You can still use BrowZine!
 It's now available in a web version.
 You can get to it here.
 The web version works the same way as the app version.
 Find the journals you like, create a custom Bookshelf, get ToCs and read the articles you want.